ACINQ/eclair/source/index.html.md

 ]
 ```

-Retrieves information about local channels, the information is then aggregated in order to display
+Retrieves information about local channels.
+The information is then aggregated in order to display
 statistics about the routing activity of the channels.
 Values are in Satoshis.

 ### HTTP Request